-The surface cyclone that was later associated with the upper-level PV cutoff Sanchez has formed several days before the
+The surface cyclone that was later associated with the upper-level PV cutoff Sanchez has formed several days before the research flights on 9 and 10 October 2016.
+The genesis region south of 40° N is situated in a warm and moist environment where the equivalent potential temperature (θ_e) at $850 \, \text{hPa}$ exceeds $335 \, \text{K}$ and is located south of the stronger, relatively zonal polar jet with $60 \, \text{m s}^{-1}$ at 60° N. In the early phase, the surface cyclone remains quasi-stationary below an upper-level PV anomaly and west of a surface anticyclone and only travels slowly eastward and northward across the North Atlantic (Oertel, 2019, Fig. 5.2).

-- research flights on 09 and 10 October 2016.
-The genesis region south of 40°N is situated in a warm and moist environment where the equivalent potential temperature (θ_e) at 850 hPa exceeds 335 K and is located south of the stronger, relatively zonal polar jet with 60 m s-1 at 60°N. In the early phase, the surface cyclone remains quasi-stationary below an upper-level PV anomaly and west of a surface anticyclone and only travels slowly eastward and northward across the North Atlantic (Oertel, 2019, Fig. 5.2). - 190 Eventually, on 08 October the surface cyclone propagates poleward influenced by the steering flow of the anticyclone located to its east and the upper-level trough that approaches the cyclone from the northwest (Fig. 1a,d).
-During the poleward propagation the surface cyclone intensifies and the cold and warm fronts strengthen in hand with the intensification of the cyclone (Fig. 1b,c).
-A first PV streamer breakup occurs early on 09 October (cf. Schäfler et al., 2018), but the stratospheric PV cutoff does not interact with the surface cyclone and propagates equatorward.
-The key interaction between the surface cyclone - 195 and an upper-level PV cutoff, which is clearly visible at 320 K, occurs later on 09 October at 45°N during the second PV streamer roll-up and cutoff formation.
-Then, the PV cutoff and the surface cyclone phase lock, leading to rapid intensification of the surface cyclone (Fig. 1b,c).
+Eventually, on 8 October the surface cyclone propagates poleward influenced by the steering flow of the anticyclone located to its east and the upper-level trough that approaches the cyclone from the northwest (Fig. 1a, d).
+During the poleward propagation the surface cyclone intensifies and the cold and warm fronts strengthen in hand with the intensification of the cyclone (Fig. 1b, c).
+A first PV streamer breakup occurs early on 9 October (see Schäfler et al., 2018), but the stratospheric PV cutoff does not interact with the surface cyclone and propagates equatorward.
+The key interaction between the surface cyclone and an upper-level PV cutoff, which is clearly visible at 320 K, occurs later on 9 October at 45° N during the second PV streamer roll-up and cutoff formation.
+Then, the PV cutoff and the surface cyclone lock phases, leading to rapid intensification of the surface cyclone (Fig. 1b, c).
 During this intensification the surface pressure drops by 15 hPa within 15 h to a minimum of 985 hPa.
-The surface cyclone and the upper-level PV cutoff align barotropically (Fig. 1b,c) and propagate eastward towards southern Europe (not shown), where the PV cutoff and associated WCB lead to high-impact weather across southern France, - 200 including heavy precipitation, flooding and strong winds (Schäfler et al., 2018; Binder et al., submitted).
+The surface cyclone and the upper-level PV cutoff align barotropically (Fig. 1b, c) and propagate eastward towards southern Europe (not shown), where the PV cutoff and associated WCB lead to high-impact weather across southern France, including heavy precipitation, flooding and strong winds (Schäfler et al., 2018; Binder et al., 2020).
 Schäfler et al. (2018) and Oertel (2019, Chapter 5) provide a more detailed description of the synoptic situation and the evolution of the surface cyclone and associated upper-level PV cutoff.
-During this period (08-11 October) the forecast quality in the North Atlantic region was relatively low with a comparatively large root mean square error and ensemble spread of 500 hPa geopotential (Schindler et al., 2020).
-Uncertainty in the PV cutoff position was associated with a misrepresentation of the heavy precipitation event that occurred downstream over southern France (Binder et al., submitted).
+During this period (8-11 October) the forecast quality in the North Atlantic region was relatively low with a comparatively large root mean square error and ensemble spread of 500 hPa geopotential (Schindler et al., 2020).
+Uncertainty in the PV cutoff position was associated with a misrepresentation of the heavy precipitation event that occurred downstream over southern France (Binder et al., 2020).